mihafil/academic/_pages/materials.md

 ## **Sensing and bioimaging of singlet oxygen**

+Singlet oxygen is an electronically excited state of molecular oxygen that is less stable than ground-state (triplet) oxygen.
+It is typically generated via energy transfer from the triplet excited state of a photosensitizer to the oxygen molecule.
+Singlet oxygen is highly reactive and is used, for example, to destroy cancer cells in photodynamic therapy.

 Intracellular singlet oxygen is thought to be involved in physiological and pathological processes such as signaling, immune response, and induction of gene expression.
 However, detailed molecular understanding of its roles has been limited by the lack of suitable detection and imaging techniques.
 Fluorescein-based Singlet Oxygen Sensor Green (SOSG®), the only available commercial probe, was shown to be cell-impermeable, susceptible to photodecomposition, and to generate ¹O₂ under light irradiation.

 Probes for singlet oxygen are in demand across immunology, oxidative stress, pharmacology and cancer research.
 Currently, we investigate new BODIPY-based probes to monitor singlet oxygen generation.
 Reaction with ¹O₂ produces a strongly fluorescent product, enabling visualisation of singlet oxygen generation in living systems; such fluorogenic behaviour has been demonstrated in human breast cancer cells.